tonethar/IGME-430-Fall-2024/exercises/16-old-school-forms.md

 ## II.
 Old School `POST`ing to the server
 - Now let's go ahead and implement posting to the server "old school" style with no client-side JavaScript
-- Here we'll go back to using the "hoots" API, and will call the existing `/api/addHoot` like we did so previously in the form (see  **II.
+- Here we'll go back to using the "hoots" API, and will call the existing `POST` `/api/addHoot` like we did so previously in the form (see  **II.
 Add a hoot!**), but this time WITHOUT using JS
 - Here's the HTML you'll need - add this to **admin.html**:

 ```html